 Increasing Racial Disparities in Ohio Overdose Rates

 CASE WESTERN RESERVE

 UNIVERSITY

 Jack, Joseph and Morton Mandel

 School of Applied Social Sciences

-Data Brief, January 2025

 Begun Center for Violence Prevention Research and Education

+Data Brief, Version 2 updated March 2025

 Ohio has consistently been one of the states most impacted by the opioid epidemic.
 As noted by the Ohio Department of Health's (ODH) most recent Drug Overdose Report (October 2024), overall overdose deaths decreased in 2022 and 2023 and the decline is expected to continue based on CDC data (Fig. 1).
 It is unclear if these decreases will affect all demographic groups equally.
 Demographic data reveal that the non-Hispanic Black population has been increasingly impacted by the epidemic, with an overdose death rate far exceeding those of non-Hispanic White and Hispanic populations since 2018.